-As seen in the previous section, we dispose now of two different sources of information for a given WSDL: an identifier set and a global documentation.
+As seen in the previous section, we have now two different sources of information for a given WSDL: an identifier set and a global documentation.
 Unfortunately, those data are not yet usable to compute meaningful metrics.
 Firstly because the identifiers are names of the form MyWeatherService, and therefore are very unlikely to be tags.
-Secondly because this data contains a lot of obvious useless tags (like the you pronoun).
-Therefore, we will now apply several text-mining techniques on the identifier set and the global documentation.
+Secondly because these data contain a lot of obvious useless tags (like the you pronoun).
+Therefore, we will now apply several textmining techniques on the identifier set and the global documentation.